Homykaze/Full-Stack-MERN-TS/README.md

 Used JWT as a primary tool for authentification and authorization to eliminate possibilities of different users to access other users' data.
 Implemented a protective middleware to protect routes, however, some of them may need additional attention and testing to make sure protected routes work.

 ## Logic, simplified ERD
+Products must be only added by admins, working on a middleware handling this protection method.

 ### Users
 Each logged in user has the following protected fields: